Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts/02_019_interaction_script_for_isabella_torres_and_sarah_chen.md

 **Isabella**: "Sarah, I feel torn between pushing for rapid AI advancements and ensuring we don't leave anyone behind.
 How do we advocate for progress while considering the ethical implications?"

 **Sarah**: "It's a delicate balance, Isabella.
-We must ensure that our policies reflect our commitment to social justice, especially in light of the challenges we face.
-We cannot afford to overlook the voices of those who will be impacted by these decisions."
+We must ensure that our policies reflect our commitment to social justice, especially in light of the challenges we face."

 ### Scene 2: Ethical Considerations
 *Setting: A legal conference where both are presenting their views on AI rights.*